-The importance of brand values, whatever your business size
+The importance of brand values, whatever your business faces.

 Here at SandisonPay, like at most businesses, we were so busy growing and working on our clients’ brands that we had neglected to define our values and proposition clearly.